Is a Smart Boiler Right For You? Here’s All You Need to Know

 Programmable or not, thermostats have various means of connecting to the boiler and getting power.
 Some rely on batteries, whereas others are powered from the mains.
 Some are wired directly to the boiler, while the sleek modern versions hop onto your WiFi and send commands wirelessly.

 Smart thermostats, being the most avant-garde, can ‘talk’ to the boiler wirelessly, and come with a mobile app for greater convenience.
-But before we talk about linking these devices to the boiler and making the latter ‘smart’, let’s dive into smart thermostats and find out how they work.
+But before we talk about linking one of these devices to create a “smart boiler”, let’s dive into smart thermostats and find out how they work.

 What kind of fuel does your boiler use?

-- they program themselves based on your behaviour
+- Smart thermostats program themselves based on your behaviour

-- they can split your home into separate heating zones
+- A smart thermostat can split your home into separate heating zones

 To set up your remote controls, you’ll need a version of the following 3 components: